Malik Zaire

 Malik Jamaal Zaire (born February 28, 1995) is an American media personality and former collegiate football quarterback.
-He currently works for the sports media company Overtime as on-air talent and as a producer, as well as a color commentator for college football games on the CBS Sports Network.
-He played college football at Notre Dame, before transferring to Florida as a graduate transfer.
+He works for the sports media company Overtime as on-air talent and a producer, as well as a color commentator for college football games on the CBS Sports Network.
+He played college football at Notre Dame, before joining Florida as a graduate transfer.

-Early years
+Early life

 Zaire attended Archbishop Alter High School in Kettering, Ohio.
 As a senior, he earned 2012 AP Ohio Division III Southwest District Offensive Player of the Year accolades with 1,990 yards passing, 1,120 yards on the ground and 33 total touchdowns (24 passing touchdowns and nine rushing touchdowns).

 He was rated by Rivals.com as a four-star recruit and was ranked as the third best dual-threat quarterback in his class.
-Zaire committed to the University of Notre Dame to play college football.
+Zaire committed to the University of Notre Dame in Notre Dame, Indiana to play college football.